-5.1 Experimental Setup
+5.1.
+Experimental Setup

-Prediction Setting We use the data set described in §3 in our experiments.
-To quantitatively evaluate the effectiveness of the proposed model and compare with other alternative methods, we carefully select a sub network from the data set, which has a completely historic log of link formation among all users, i.e., each user is associated with a complete list of followers and users they are following at each time stamp.
-The sub network is comprised of 112,044 users, 468,238 following links among them, and 2,409,768 tweets.
-Averagely there are 3,337 new follow-back links per day.
-We divide the sub network into 13 time stamps by viewing every four days as a time stamp.
+Prediction setting.
+We use the dataset described in Section 3 in our experiments.
+To quantitatively evaluate the effectiveness of the proposed model and compare with other alternative methods, we carefully select a dynamic network which consists of a completely historic log of link formation information among users, that is, each user is associated with a complete list of followers and followees at each timestamp.
+The network is comprised of 112,044 users, 468,238 following links among them, and 2,409,768 tweets.
+On average, there are 40,943 new-follow links and 3,337 new-followback links per day.
+We divide the subnetwork into 13 timestamps by viewing every four days as a timestamp.

-Our general task is to predict whether a user will follow another user back at the next time stamp when she received a new following link from the other user.
-By a more careful study however, we found that it is very challenging if we restrict the prediction just for the next time stamp.
-Figure 8 shows the distribution of time span in which a user performs the follow-back action, which indicates that 60% of follow-backs are performed in the next time stamp though, 37% of the follow-backs would be still performed in the following three time stamps.
-A further data analysis, shows that active users often either perform an immediate follow-back (at the next time stamp) or reject to follow-back; while some other (inactive) users may not frequently login into Twitter, thus the time span of follow-backs varies a lot.
-According to this observation, in our first experiment, we use a network of the first 8 time stamps for training and predicate follow-back actions in the following 4 (9th-12th) time stamps (Test Case 1).
-Then we incrementally add the network of the 9th time stamp into the training data and again use the following 4 (10th-13th) time stamps for prediction (Test Case 2).
+Our general task is to predict whether a user will follow another user back (or follow another user's followee so as to form a closure triad) at the next timestamp when she follows back the user.
+By a more careful study, however, we find that it is very challenging if we restrict the prediction just for the next timestamp.
+Figure 11 shows the distribution of time span in which a user performs the follow-back action, which indicates that 60% of follow-backs are performed in the next timestamp though 37% of the follow-backs would be still performed in the following three timestamps.
+For the triadic closure formation, it is the similar case, that is, 59% of formed triadic closure happens in the next timestamp and 37% in the following three timestamps.
+A further data analysis shows that active users often either perform an immediate follow-back (at the next timestamp) or reject to follow back; while some other (inactive) users may not frequently login into Twitter, thus the time span of follow-backs varies a lot.
+According to this observation, in our first experiment, we use a network of the first 8 timestamps for training and predicate follow-back actions in the following 4 (9th-12th) timestamps (Test Case 1).
+Then we incrementally add the network of the 9th timestamp into the training data and again use the following 4 (10th-13th) timestamps for prediction (Test Case 2).
 We respectively report the prediction performance of different approaches for the two test cases.

-Figure 8: Follow-back probability for different time stamps.
+Fig. 11.
+Follow-back probability for different timestamps.

-Comparison Methods We compare the proposed TriFG model with the following methods:
+Comparison methods.
+We compare the proposed TriFG model with the following methods:

-SVM: it uses the same attributes associated with each edge as features to train a classification model and then employs the classification model to predict edges' label in the test data.
+SVM.
+It uses the same attributes associated with each edge as features to train a classification model and then employs the classification model to predict edges' label in the test data.
 For SVM, we employ SVM-light.

-LRC: it uses the same attributes associated with each edge as features to train to train a logistic regression classification model [16] and then predict edges' label in the test data.
+LRC.
+It uses the same attributes associated with each edge as features to train a logistic regression classification model [Leskovec et al. 2010] and then predicts edges' labels in the test data.

-CRF-balance: it trains a Conditional Random Field [14] model with attributes associated with each edge.
+CRF-balance.
+It trains a conditional random field [Lafferty et al. 2001] model with attributes associated with each edge.
 The difference of this method from our model is that it does not consider structural balance factors.

-CRF: it trains a Conditional Random Field model all factors (including attributes and structural balance factors) and predicts edges' label in the test data.
+CRF.
+It trains a conditional random field model with all factors (including attributes and structural balance factors) and predicts edges' labels in the test data.

-TriFG: the proposed model, which trains a factor graph model with unlabeled data and all factors we defined in §4.
+TriFG.
+The proposed model trains a factor graph model with unlabeled data and all factors we defined in Section 4.

-Weak TriFG (wTriFG): the difference of wTriFG from TriFG is that we do not consider status homophily and structural balance here.
+Weak TriFG (wTriFG).
+The difference of wTriFG from TriFG is that we do not consider status homophily and structural balance here.
 We use this method to evaluate how social theories can help this task.